What is Natural Gas?

 Quick Facts:

-- Of our fossil fuels (coal, oil and natural gas), natural gas burns the hottest, the brightest and the cleanest.
+• Natural gas burns hot, bright and is cleaner than other fossil fuels.
 So it is an efficient source of energy to use in our homes.

 How is Natural Gas Located?